Mesirah: Origin

 Maimonides further explains: "It is forbidden to hand over a Jew to the heathen, neither his person nor his goods, even if he is wicked and a sinner, even if he causes distress and pain to fellow-Jews.
 Whoever hands over a Jew to the heathen has no part in the next world.
-It is permitted to kill a moser (informant) wherever he is.
+It is permitted to kill a moser wherever he is.
 It is even permitted to kill him before he has handed over (a fellow Jew)."

-Modern times
+Current status

 According to Michael Broyde, there are many different opinions among 20th-century rabbis as to the extent and circumstances mesirah is still valid in modern times.
+Chaim Kanievsky, a leading Israeli rabbi and posek in Haredi society ruled that reporting instances of sexual child abuse to the police is consistent with Jewish law.
+Hershel Schachter concurred, stating that abuse cases should be reported in full to the civil authorities.

-According to The Times of Israel and a Channel 4 investigation, the concept of mesirah was used by a Haredi leader to protect community members investigated for child molestation from police investigation.
+According to The Times of Israel and a Channel 4 investigation, the concept of mesirah was used by a Haredi Jewish leader to protect community members investigated for child molestation from police investigation.

-The principle of mesirah has also been used to dissuade Jewish auditors from reporting other Jews to the IRS for tax fraud.